stevenhan1991/stevenhan1991.github.io/_pages/about.md

 The Ph.D. quota for 2026 Fall has been fully filled.
 <br/>

+[<b>Psotdoc Opening</b>] I have one postdoctoral position available focused on representation learning for scientific visualization.
+Applicants interested in working with me can send an email to hanjun@ust.hk with a curriculum vitae and up to three representative publications or projects.

 <s> [<b>Ph.D.
 Applicant</b>] I plan to recuit  students in 2026 Fall.
 If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this <a href='https://forms.gle/FBWqxbXtYLyB9Rkw9'>form</a>.

 <br />